SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 TS =
 (
   (
+    ("national health risk$" OR "global health risk$" OR "public health risk$" OR "pandemic$" OR "epidemic$" OR "medical disaster$" OR "health emergency" OR "health emergencies" OR "radiation emergenc*" OR "radiation event$"
+    OR "chemical event$" OR "chemical emergenc*"
+    OR "zoonotic event$" OR "zoonotic emergenc*"
+    OR "food safety" OR "foodborne event$"
+    OR "biosecurity event$" OR "biosecurity emergenc*"
+    OR "antimicrobial resistan*" OR "antibiotic resistan*" OR "antifungal resistan*" )
+    NEAR/15
+      (
-    ("early warning*" OR "risk communication" OR "surveillance" OR "preparedness" OR "disaster planning" OR "national health emergency framework" OR "capacity" OR "risk reduction" OR "management" )
+        ("early warning*" OR "risk communication" OR "surveillance" OR "monitoring system$" OR "laboratory reporting" OR "laboratory capacity" OR "laboratory quality" OR "laboratory system$" OR "preparedness" OR "medical preparedness" OR "disaster planning" OR "national health emergency framework" OR "emergency risk assessment$"
+        OR "capacity" OR "risk reduction"
+        OR "vaccination program*" OR "vaccination framework" OR "immunization program*" OR "emergency management" OR "emergency response" OR "personnel deployment" OR "security authorities" OR "legislation" OR "policy" OR "policies" OR "financing" OR "international health regulations" OR "national focal point$" OR "national action plan$" )
       NEAR/5
+        ("establish*" OR "propose*" OR "design*" OR "implement*" OR "adopt*" OR "build*" OR "develop" OR "path$" OR "pathway$" OR "road$" OR "route" OR "roadmap"  OR "toward$" OR "way to" OR "scal* up" OR "expand" OR "expansion*" OR "broaden*" OR "advancing" OR "advance" OR "achiev*" OR "attain*" OR "provid*" OR "deliver" OR "maintain*" OR "sustain*" OR "support" OR "strengthen*" OR "barrier$" OR "obstacle$"
-        ("health risk$" OR "pandemic$" OR "epidemic$"
+        OR "priority" OR "prioriti*"
-        OR "medical disaster$" OR "health emergency" OR "health emergencies" OR "radiation emergenc*" OR "chemical events" OR "zoonotic events" OR "antibiotic resistan*" OR "antimicrobial resistan*" OR "antifungal resistan*" )
+        )
+      )
   )
   NOT
       ("blight" OR "plant pathogen$" OR "plant disease$")